Dates: June 7 - August 2

 Instructor: Dennis McLaughlin

-Your course fee covers use of all clays (terra cotta, stoneware, sculpture body, porcelain), bisque firing, glazes and glaze firing up to 8,000 cu. inches of kiln space as well as 7-day access to the ceramics program and its equipment from the start date of your class to May 4th.
-Opportunities to exhibit your work or view the work of your fellow studio participants will be available during our Spring Show and Sale beginning May 8th.
+Your course fee covers use of all clays (terra cotta, stoneware, sculpture body, porcelain), bisque firing, glazes, and glaze firing up to 8,000 cu. inches of kiln space, as well as 7-day access to the ceramics program and its equipment from the start date of your class through August 10th.

 For questions regarding course content, please contact Director of Education, Kathy King at email@example.com.